Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 changes that.** If pots 2 and 5 carry rate and skew in LFO mode, the panel arguably needs secondary labelling the current decal does not have.
 Decide before etching.

 ### O5.
-Does pot 4 become BPF?
+Bandpass has no destination slot.
+This is a regression, not an enhancement

+**Resolve this or build 2 ships with less modulation than build 1.**

+The LFO mode map has exactly **four depth slots per LFO**: pots 1, 3, 4 and 6, since pots 2 and 5 carry rate and skew.
+Under the current Tier 1 map those four are Start, Size, Density and Blend. **Bandpass is not among them.**

+Build 1 can already route LFO 2 to the bandpass at plus or minus 2 octaves.
+So as Tier 1 stands, build 2 loses a working feature and gains an untested one in its place.
+The trade is specifically **proven bandpass sweep against Density modulation that has never existed on this pedal**.

-**Density does not need an LFO**, so pot 4's slot in LFO mode is free for bandpass frequency depth instead.
-Size does take one: it is LFO 2's normalled destination today, and loop length breathing is one of the better modulations on the pedal.
+**Density does not need an LFO.** Size does: it is LFO 2's normalled destination today and loop length breathing is one of the better modulations on the pedal.
+So pot 4 taking bandpass instead of Density is the straightforward fix.

-Bandpass sweep is already proven as a destination, since LFO 2 can route to it on page 3 today at plus or minus 2 octaves.
-Moving it into LFO mode makes that depth continuous and lets either LFO drive it.

-Proposed, not resolved.
-If it lands, pot 4's LFO-mode label reads bandpass rather than density, which is the one place the LFO layer stops matching the printed panel.
+**One catch, worth knowing before the panel is drilled.** If SHIFT MIX gets fixed and page 3 collapses (see O1), bandpass frequency lands on page 2, on POT1, POT2 or POT6, since POT3 to POT5 are already taken by spray, overlap and output.
+Its depth would still be pot 4 in LFO mode. **The knob holding the parameter and the knob holding its depth stop being the same knob**, which is the one place the whole scheme's logic breaks.

+**An option not otherwise considered:** the two LFO pages could carry different destination sets, with pot 4 as Density depth on the LFO 1 page and bandpass depth on the LFO 2 page.
+That gets all five destinations across eight slots.
+It costs the uniformity that makes the scheme easy to hold in your head, so it is only worth reaching for if the Density-versus- bandpass choice turns out to be genuinely painful.

 ### O6.
 Input boost